torik42/YaLafi/README.md

 - simple inclusion of own LaTeX macros and environments with tailored treatment,
 - careful conservation of text flows,
-- some parsing of displayed equations for detection of interpunction problems.
+- some parsing of displayed equations for detection of included “plain” text and of interpunction problems.

 The sample Python application yalafi.shell from section [Example application](#example-application) integrates the LaTeX filter